yasen-yankov/ios-docs/sidedrawer/getting_started.md

 ## Prerequisites

-In order to start using <code>TKSideDrawer</code>, you have first to install the latest version of Telerik UI for iOS.
+In order to start using <code>TKSideDrawer</code>, you have to first install the latest version of Telerik UI for iOS.
 You can download it from: [http://www.telerik.com/download/ios-ui](http://www.telerik.com/download/ios-ui).
 The file that you should download is the installation package - Telerik UI for iOS.pkg.
-Just double click the package icon and the installer will guide you trough the installation process.
+Just double click the package icon and the installer will guide you through the installation process.
 When done, it will open the newly created folder in your Documents folder.
 This folder contains everything necessary in order to start using <code>TKSideDrawer</code>.

 <img src="../images/chart-overview003.png"/>